How to See the Cumberland Falls Moonbow in Kentucky | Updated for 2025

 Best Time to See the Moonbow

-The first thing you need to understand about the Moonbow are two terms you’ll see the calendars below.
+The first thing you need to understand about the Moonbow is two terms you’ll see in the calendars below.

 Zenith: The time when a celestial object is directly overhead.